SEO Statistics 2020: All You Need To Know

 To Wrap It Up

-There’s a lot to look out for in 2020 when it comes to SEO.
+There’s a lot to look out for in 2020 regarding SEO.
 The stats, figures and trends should help you establish a data-driven SEO strategy that will work for your brand.

-At Red Search, our experienced SEO specialists will help you build a robust and data-driven SEO strategy.
-As a Sydney SEO agency, we work with your team to formulate a bespoke SEO strategy that will achieve your business goals.
+At Red Search, our experienced SEO specialists will provide robust and data-driven SEO services, centered around driving revenue for your business.
+As a Sydney SEO agency, we work with your team to formulate a bespoke SEO strategy to achieve your business goals.

-If you have any questions, contact us today on 1300 101 712 and speak to one of our SEO specialists today.
+If you have any questions, contact us at 1300 101 712 and speak to one of our SEO specialists.